 But bridging loans aren’t just for fixing broken chains.
 The characteristics of this type of loan mean that bridging finance provides a useful option for developers and entrepreneurs who find themselves faced with a temporary funding gap.
 Here are some of the reasons why:

 Flexibility on the size of the loanA bridging finance arrangement is a secured, interest-only loan (the property provides security for that loan).
-The loan could be a for a relatively small sum, for example £30,000 – which is great if you’re a SME developer and finding many High Street lenders won’t consider lending anything under £1m.
+The loan could be a for a relatively small sum, for example £50,000 – which is great if you’re a SME developer and finding many High Street lenders won’t consider lending anything under £1m.
+Although, bridging loans can also be for larger amounts - such as £50m.

 - Fewer barriers to lending